10 Subtle Things that Will Get You Noticed at Work, According to Managers

 How your body language changes

 Without intentionally broadcasting your current mood, vibe, or opinion, you’re sending signals to your boss all the time through your body language.
 From how you sit in meetings to a slight raise of your eyebrow when you disagree, these movements rarely go unnoticed by your employer.
 “I always notice the body language and level of eye contact that my employees maintain while speaking to one another, myself, and other, sometimes older employees in the office.
 For many younger people, the ability to demonstrate professional body language and to be able to maintain eye contact when speaking to someone is a challenge,” Tully says.
 “I have never called anyone out on the inability to master those skills, but I notice that there are wildly different levels of differentiation in demonstrating them.”
-Make these power moves at work to increase your stock at the office.

 How forward-thinking you are